 Cabal setup

 Let us organise our code for this course project.
-We will be writing a number of Plutus validators and our project can have the same structure as plutus-scripts
+We will be writing a number of Plutus validators and our project can have the same structure as plutus-scripts.

 The .cabal file